martis42/depend_on_what_you_use/README.md

 ##### Include paths have to be unambiguous

 There shall not be multiple header files in the dependency tree of a target matching an include statement.
-Even if analysing the code works initially, it might break at any time if the ordering of paths in the analysis changes.
+Even if analyzing the code works initially, it might break at any time if the ordering of paths in the analysis changes.

 # Known limitations